-Net cash used for investing activities was \$163.8 million during the first three months of 2024, a \$102.1 million increase compared to cash used of \$61.7 million in the same period of 2023.
-This increase was primarily attributable to a \$130.0 million note receivable collected in 2023 related to the 2022 sale of concrete operations in New Jersey, New York and Pennsylvania.
+Net cash used for investing activities was \$163.8 million \$533.8 million during the first three six months of 2024, a \$102.1 million \$330.6 million increase compared to cash used of \$61.7 million in the same period of 2023.
+This increase was primarily attributable During the first six months of 2024, we acquired businesses for \$193.4 million of cash consideration whereas there were no business acquisitions in 2023 (see Note 16 to the condensed consolidated financial statements).
+Additionally, the first six months of 2023 includes the collection of a \$130.0 million note receivable collected in 2023 related to the 2022 sale of concrete operations in New Jersey, New York and Pennsylvania.
 During the first three months of 2024, we acquired businesses for \$12.3 million (see Note 16 to the condensed consolidated financial statements) whereas there were no business acquisitions in 2023.
-Additionally, during the first three months of 2024, we invested \$152.8 million in our existing operations (includes changes in accruals for property, plant & equipment) compared to \$193.6 million in the prior year period.
-This \$152.8 million investment includes both maintenance and internal growth projects to enhance our distribution capabilities, develop new production sites and improve existing production facilities.
+Additionally, Furthermore, during the first three six months of 2024, we invested \$152.8 million \$344.2 million in our existing operations (includes changes in accruals for property, plant & equipment) compared to \$193.6 million \$354.6 million in the prior year period.
+This \$152.8 million \$344.2 million investment includes both maintenance and internal growth projects to enhance our distribution capabilities, develop new production sites and improve existing production facilities.